sudge64/md-website-cv/resume.md

     * Used to download specified applications
     * Delivered preconfigured dot-files into respective directories

 Dec.
-2021 - May 2022
+2021 - Continuing
-:   **Raspberry Pi Server**
+:   **Custom Server**

-    * Assembled a custom Raspberry Pi Network Attached Storage server
+    * Assembled a custom virtualization and storage server
-    * Deployed Docker images for the automatic syncing of files across computers
+    * Deployed LXC and Docker containers for the hosting of services
     * Constructed low cost server rack from lumber

 Dec.
 2021